jsalvadormasip/MutechPalabos/examples/showCases/cavity2d/README.md

  new BGKdynamics<T, DESCRIPTOR>(parameters.getOmega()));
 ```

 The boundary condition instance is created with the `OnLatticeBoundaryCondition2D` class.
-In this example, finite-difference regularized boundary conditions are installed with `createInterpBoundaryCondition2D` ([Skordos boundary condition](https://journals.aps.org/pre/abstract/10.1103/PhysRevE.48.4823)), which increase the accuracy on straight walls (line 129-131).
+In this example, finite-difference regularized boundary conditions are installed with `createInterpBoundaryCondition2D` ([Skordos boundary condition](https://journals.aps.org/pre/abstract/10.1103/PhysRevE.48.4823)), which increase the accuracy on straight walls (line 131).
+Note that one can change the boundary conditions to local, by commenting `createInterpBoundaryCondition2D` and uncommenting `createLocalBoundaryCondition2D` (line 130).

 ```cpp
 OnLatticeBoundaryCondition2D<T, DESCRIPTOR> *